Azareal/Gosora/README.md

 # Features
-Basic Forum Functionality
+Basic Forum Functionality.
+All of the little things you would expect of any forum software.
+E.g. Moderation, Custom Themes, Avatars, and so on.

 Custom Pages.
 Under development.
+Mainly the Control Panel portion to come, but you can create them by hand today.

-Emojis
+Emojis.
+Allow your users to express themselves without resorting to serving tons upon tons of image files.

 In-memory static file, forum and group caches.
+We're pondering over extending this solution over to topics, users, etc. to some extent.

 A profile system including profile comments and moderation tools for the profile owner.